AvaloniaUI/Avalonia.Controls.DataGrid/readme.md

 ## Status

 > [!WARNING]
-> `DataGrid` is deprecated and only receive bug fixes.
+> `DataGrid` is deprecated and only receives bug fixes.
 > To display read-only tabular data, we recommend using [TableView](https://docs.avaloniaui.net/controls/data-display/structured-data/tableview).
 > For advanced editing, we recommend using [TreeDataGrid](https://docs.avaloniaui.net/controls/data-display/structured-data/treedatagrid)